 The United States (US) Department of Labor (DoL) has announced that now defunct Ohio-based carrier firm Star Air Inc and owner Robert Custer have been ordered to pay two truck drivers US$302,000 after the drivers were terminated because they refused to drive until the firm's commercial vehicles were made compliant with various regulations.

 The United States Department of Labor (DoL) has released Proposed Rule - Improve Tracking of Workplace Injuries and Illnesses (8 November 2013) for public comment.
 According to the DoL, the proposed rule would introduce requirements for the annual submission of establishment-specific injury and illness data to the DoL Occupational Safety and Health Administration.

 Walmart has announced that its non-24-hour-trading stores will open at 6pm on an upcoming United States (US) public holiday to launch its end-of-year festive season trading campaign that is traditionally marked by retailers on the following day.

-The United States (US) Financial Industry Regulatory Authority (FINRA) has announced that it has fined three firms a total of US$900,000, and fined and suspended four executives for failures to establish and implement adequate anti-money laundering (AML) programs and systems to detect suspicious transactions.
+The United States (US) Financial Industry Regulatory Authority (FINRA) has announced that it has fined two firms a total of US$1.825 million for "failing to report or accurately report certain large options positions and for related supervisory deficiencies".